limccn/Android-Charts/README.md

 ## History, Change Logs
 ###v0.1.1, `2013-05-30`
 To make our Android-Charts more like an Open-source framework, We fixed some bugs.
-Besides, We rewrite the Javadoc annotations.
+Besides, We rewrote the Javadoc annotations.

 ###v0.1, `2012-07-14`
-The first stable version released, we decide to make it as an Open-source framework this version of Android-Charts included some new charts like line chart and stick chart.
+The first stable version released, we decide to make it as an Open-source framework.
+This version of Android-Charts included some new charts like line chart and stick chart.

 ###v0.0.1, `2011-05-06`
-We found that we need a new graph/chart framework to develop our application, so we wrote the first version of Android-Charts, only includes pie chart and spider web chart.
+We found that we need a new graph/chart framework to develop our application, so we wrote our first version of Android-Charts, only includes pie chart and spider web chart.

 ## Contributing